 As a conceptual model (Figure 1), we can consider models in an MME to be samples corresponding to representations of a physical reality in a hypothesis space.
-Here, representation is supposed to mean code which produces output for given initial and boundary conditions, that is, without considering internal variability.
+Here, representation is supposed to mean code which produces output for given initial and boundary conditions, i.e. without considering internal variability.
 While the true physical representation is unknown and impossible to simulate due to computational constraints, our collective belief that a given representation is true can be conceptualized theoretically by a probability density function (PDF).
 Ideally, models in an MME are independent samples from this PDF (Figure 1a).
 In actual MMEs (Figure 1b), however, models are dependent and tend to be clustered together for reasons incompatible with the PDF, such as the inclusion of several configurations or resolutions of a single model, selective sharing of code between models for reasons other than meritocracy (such as availability or political and organizational decisions), or model output availability.
 Therefore, if a PDF or its statistics are estimated from this MME, they will be biased compared to the actual PDF.
 The aim is then to compensate for this bias with appropriate model weighting, selection or more sophisticated techniques such as emergent constraints.
 Even if we could estimate the PDF in an unbiased way, the value with the maximum likelihood or the mean are unlikely to coincide with the true physical representation, because such a PDF only represents our belief that a given physical representation is true, which is limited by our knowledge.
 Note that model dependence itself does not preclude that an estimate of the PDF is unbiased.
 For example, in the Metropolis algorithm (Metropolis et al., 1953), an unbiased estimate of a PDF is generated by sequentially producing a chain of samples which are close to each other.
 After a large enough number of iterations, an unbiased estimate of the PDF can be inferred from the collection of all samples, despite close correlation between adjacent samples in the chain.
-Other aspects not considered in Figure 1 are that our knowledge about the climate system is shaped by various decisions such as which parts of the climate system
+Other aspects not considered in Figure 1 are that our knowledge about the climate system is shaped by various decisions such as which parts of the climate system have been considered interesting to study or observe, and individual models are also affected by such decisions during their development.
+As mentioned above, some models even have a particular explicitly stated purpose, such as ACCESS-CM, E3SM, IITM ESM and NZESM.
+The consequence of this is that models are not only biased samples of the PDF due to code dependence, but also due to value and interest-based decisions.
+For the same reasons they can also converge or diverge.